art and words dedicated to the children of Palestine

 Letters for Palestinian childhoods

-is an online and in-person travelling exhibition of letters, poems, and artwork dedicated to the children of Palestine.
+An online and in-person travelling exhibition of letters, poems, and artwork dedicated to the children of Palestine.

-It aims to counter dehumanising narratives about Palestinians, showing solidarity by attending to the names, stories, experiences, dreams, and struggles of Palestinian children and the actions of the Western-backed Israeli state which are so violently shaping their lives.
+L4PC aims to counter dehumanising narratives about Palestinians, showing solidarity by attending to the names, stories, experiences, dreams, and struggles of Palestinian children and the actions of the Western-backed Israeli state which are so violently shaping their lives.

 September 4, 2024